JuliaArrays/IndirectArrays.jl/README.md

 ## Related packages

 - [CategoricalArrays](https://github.com/nalimilan/CategoricalArrays.jl) offers an even more flexible interface for dealing with arrays in which values are looked up in an index.
-- [PooledArrays](https://github.com/JuliaComputing/PooledArrays.jl) supports `setindex!`., but requires that values be sorted.
+- [PooledArrays](https://github.com/JuliaComputing/PooledArrays.jl) supports `setindex!`, but requires that values be sorted.